In a recent Teach Thought blog post, Justin Chando writes,

 To tell a student “great job” or “this needs work” is a missed opportunity.

 Hearing that you did a great job is wonderful.
 However, the problem with “great job” or “this needs work” is that it is not specific.
-There is no indication of what was done that was successful, and no information about how to replicate this success in future projects.
+There is no indication of what was done that was successful, and no information about how to replicate this success in future assignments.

 In the blog post, Justin goes on to explain Grant Wiggins’ key characteristics of better feedback.
 Helpful feedback is: